gaussfff/anki-multitool/README.md

 - What is the capital of Ukraine? - Kyiv
 - What is the capital of Germany? - Berlin
 ```

-### More examples
-More examples you can find [here](https://github.com/gaussfff/anki-multitool/tree/master/resources/examples).

 ## License
 This software is under the MIT license.
 See details in [license file](https://github.com/gaussfff/anki-multitool/blob/master/LICENSE-MIT).